It’s time to test your knowledge of obscure cinema trivia one more time by answering the following ten multiple choice questions.

 Hmmm.
 Be comfortable in your own skin.

-except after seeing this I’ll
+Great message, except after seeing this I’ll

 never feel comfortable again.